UBC-MDS/DSCI-532_2024_6_Green-Development-Planner/README.md

 ### Step 2: Create the virtual environment

 Create a new Conda environment using the `environment.yml` file provided in this repository.
-This file contains all the necessary dependencies, including both Python and Poetry versions.
+This file contains all the necessary dependencies.

 To create the environment, open your terminal and navigate to the directory where the `environment.yml` file is located.
 Then, run the following command: